0X1A/wwebsiteasontheinternet/_posts/2015-05-03-working-with-rust.md

 layout: post
 title: "Working with Rust"
 date: 2015-05-01
-tags: dev
 desc: Re-implementing The GNU coreutils in Rust
 ---

-## Getting To Know All About You

 Rust is a programming language currently being developed by Mozilla Research.
 Its main feature list includes: memory safety, preventing almost all crashes,